 The locals have a creative drive that has resulted in interesting décor and caters for unique desires.
 Every need can be met and you can find a place to stay that is pet-friendly, family orientated or romantic with amenities such as Wi-Fi, a pool, braai facilities, a fireplace, bicycle storage and secure parking.
-Whether you are looking for affordable accommodation in Greyton or are here to indulge in a luxurious retreat there is something for everyone.
+Whether you are looking for affordable accommodation in Greyton and Genadendal or are visiting to indulge in a luxurious retreat, there is something for everyone.

-Self-catering accommodation is the most popular in the small village as you can immerse yourself in the natural surrounding by choosing a quaint getaway close to the nature reserve.
-But not to worry, you can remain in touch with the modern world with internet access and DStv as many have an old-world charm with modern comforts.
-Since self-catering is the predominant type of accommodation guests can choose a luxurious getaway, budget self-catering or anything in between.
-Some have a few unique attributes such as having a gothic-inspired fireplace, hand-built Moroccan double bed or a hand-built cement daybed which is custom in North Africa.
-One accommodation was once the old pub while another was the village doctor's stables at the turn of the 19th century.
+Self-catering accommodation in Greyton and Genadendal is the most popular choice because you can immerse yourself in the natural surroundings.
+But not to worry, you can still stay in touch with the modern world with internet access and DStv as many establishments have an old-world charm with modern comforts.
+Since self-catering is the predominant type of accommodation in Greyton and Genadendal, guests can choose a luxurious getaway, budget self-catering or anything in between.
+Some have a few unique attributes such as having a gothic-inspired fireplace, a hand-built Moroccan double bed or a cement daybed which is custom in North Africa.
+One accommodation was once the old village pub while another was the doctor's stables at the turn of the 19th century.
 Alternatively, you can always reside in a tree for the duration of your holiday.

-The bed and breakfast accommodation in Greyton is fewer in number but just as impressive.
-If you enjoy waking up to a ready-made breakfast, which can range from a selection of cold delicacies to a hot traditional English breakfast then this is the option for you.
-There are additional features like a guest library, woodland garden, swimming pool and the option to hire a bike and picnic hamper.
+The choice of bed and breakfast accommodation in Greyton and Genadendal is less in number but just as impressive.
+If you enjoy waking up to a ready-made breakfast, which can range from a selection of cold delicacies to a hot traditional English country breakfast then this is the option for you.
+There are additional features at some of the places to stay such as a guest library, woodland garden, swimming pool and the option to hire a bike and picnic hamper.
 There is a healing retreat as well as honeymoon suites with copper spa baths and a fireplace.
 Others boast historical significance such as a B&B that is one of the oldest buildings in Greyton, built-in 1860, and now sleeps up to 15 people very comfortably.

-Greyton has it all when it comes to natural-charm and friendly people.
+Greyton has it all when it comes to the natural charm and friendly people.
 While the accommodation is something you will be happy to return to after a day wandering through the leafy village.